rhea-finance/rhea-sdk/README.md

 - Swapping tokens to lend, farm or stake
 - Swapping one token for a specific token, which can be used to buy a NFT in the associated marketplace

-Using the Ref Swap Widget, with a few customizations, developers can integrate the Swap funtion directly into their dapps.
+Using the Rhea Swap Widget, with a few customizations, developers can integrate the Swap funtion directly into their dapps.
 Both mobile and/or website version are available.
 ![图片](https://user-images.githubusercontent.com/50706666/199178215-f2b184dc-f683-4740-af9f-fd67efd41503.png)

 For the default theme, developers can chose between the light mode and dark mode.

 More themes can be selected: [Click here to check them on figma](https://www.figma.com/file/v069nTXfE8pXDJQcDcC5wl/Swap-Widget?node-id=0%3A1).

-To integrate the Ref Swap Widget, please follow this guide.
+To integrate the Rhea Swap Widget, please follow this guide.

 ### Getting started

-A QuickStart of Ref Swap component.
+A QuickStart of Rhea Swap component.

 #### Props